shazz/C64_Coding_Tutorials/7-Bitmaps/README.md

 Now, select a color from the Colors window.
 This is the palette.
 This mode support 16 different colors.
 You can modify each color from this window.
 But remember, 16 in total is the limit.

 Now, draw any image.
 My result was this, the logo of my group in the demoscene.
-You can download the file below.

-Click the file below to download dcc.PRG

-DOWNLOAD
+File is in the repo.

 Now it’s time to export your image from Timanthes.
 Click File and Export As, the type must be .PRG and you can name it whatever you want.
 I named mine dcc.prg.
 Press OK and a new popup will show: